A brief history of Volk’s Electric Railway

 In 1896, 10 years after raising the track, a storm of gigantic proportions swept away the old Chain Pier and almost financially ruined Volk who had temporarily forsaken his electric railway for a new venture.

 In 1890, frustrated at his inability to extend beyond the Banjo Groyne, Magnus progressed a grand scheme for an alternative railway which ran through the sea.
-Affectionately known as ‘the Daddy Long Legs’, this is described elsewhere on this site so for now we will concentrate on Magnus’s more orthodox electric railway.
+Affectionately known as ‘the Daddy Long Legs’, this is described on another page so for now we will concentrate on Magnus’s more orthodox electric railway.

 Although there seems to have been constant problems with the fishermen and cabbies who worked alongside the line, Volk’s Electric Railway proved very popular with the public and attracted many passengers.
 To cope with this increase in traffic two new cars (numbers 3 & 4) entered service in 1892, and a fifth car followed in 1897.
 Although both of these pictures below date from the early years of the 20th century they show the railway very much as it would have looked before the final phase of extension in 1901.